 Do you allow residents to have pets?

 Yes!
-As longs as the residents is capable of taking care of the animal themselves and in a private room, pets are welcome!
+As longs as the residents are capable of taking care of the animal themselves and in a private room, pets are welcome!

 What is the admission process like for nursing care or assisted living, and how long does it take?

 First, we ask that you fill out our application.
-Then, one of our nurses will come meet with you one-on-one.
+Then, one of our nurses will come to meet with you one-on-one.
 We also need admitting order/medical history/medication list from your doctor.
 Some doctors might ask you to come in for a visit for this.
-Then, you will go through a prescreen process by a Case Coordination Unit.
+Then, you will go through a prescreening process by a Case Coordination Unit.
 This is a state agency and will be done within 24 hours.
 Finally, you will need to fill out our admission paperwork and set up the room.
-We recommend you do these things on a separate day before you actually move in, so the day of can be focused on getting the new resident settled.
-This whole process does move a little quicker if you are coming from the hospital, but typically takes at least 2-3 days.
+We recommend you do these things on a separate day before you move in, so the day can be focused on getting the new resident settled.
+This whole process can be done a little quicker if you are coming from the hospital but typically takes at least 2-3 days.
 Learn more about our Admissions Process >